jack-norrie/jack-norrie.github.io/_posts/2025-04-06-Understanding-Bootstrap-Confidence-Intervals.md

 $$\left(G^{-1}\left(\frac{\alpha}{2}\right), G^{-1}\left(1-\frac{\alpha}{2}\right)\right)$$

-Finally, we can use our trick of estimating quantiles using our bootstrap distribution to get a estimated confidence interval
+Finally, we can use our trick of estimating quantiles using our bootstrap distribution to get an estimated confidence interval

 $$\left(\hat{G}^{-1}\left(\frac{\alpha}{2}\right), \hat{G}^{-1}\left(1-\frac{\alpha}{2}\right)\right),$$